DGalinec/lottery/README.md

 - Contract requires [MetaMask](https://metamask.io/) plugin to be installed in your Chrome or FireFox browser and be settled on the Rinkeby network in order to pay for transactions.

-- To run the user interface type `$ npm run start`.
-Application will start on localhost: 3000 in your browser.
+- To run the user interface type `~/$ npm run start`.
+Application will start on `localhost: 3000` in your browser.

 ## Folder structure

-After creation, your project should look like this:
+After cloning files and running `~/$ npm install` in your working directory, your project should look like this:

 ```
 lottery/